 My recommendation?
 Start with focusing on net carbs, and only switch to total carbs if you have to.
-This way, you can enjoy plenty of leafy greens and low carb vegetables, which are filled with fiber.
+This way, you can enjoy plenty of leafy greens, low carb vegetables, and even keto fruit, all of which are filled with fiber.

 If you don’t get the results you want, start by reducing sugar alcohols and low carb treats before switching to total carbs.
 Some people choose to count the carbs in sugar alcohols and sweeteners, but still subtract the fiber from total carbs.

 Ultimately, test different counting methods to decide what works best for you!
 Focus on results such as how your clothes fit, how you feel, and the scale if you need to, but if you want to test the impact on ketosis specifically, you can use a blood monitor or ketone test strips to check if you’re in ketosis.